-A future 405-acre preserve in Wake County
+A 405-acre preserve in Wake and Johnston counties

 “He felt closer to God down there on the farm than sitting on a pew in church.” – Sally Greaser recalling the love her father, Bailey Williamson, had for the land at Walnut Hill.